runtimevic/OOP-IEC61131-3--Curso-Youtube/docs/es/THIS pointer.md

 Al igual que con el puntero SUPER, el puntero THIS también debe estar siempre en mayúsculas.

 - [THIS puntero Infosys Beckhoff](https://infosys.beckhoff.com/content/1033/tc3_plc_intro/2528843147.html?id=1252534934601716110)

+THIS pointer
+The THIS pointer is available to all function blocks and points to the current function block instance.
+This pointer is required whenever a method contains a local variable which obscures a variable in the function block.

+An assignment statement within the method sets the value of the local variable.
+If we want the method to set the value of the local variable in the function block, we need to use the THIS pointer to access it.